 Hiding guns from our youth and sheltering them from the issue doesn’t prepare them for the real world outside of parental care – or for the unfortunate possibility that they’ll get their hands on guns as uninformed children.
 Teaching kids firearms safety, letting them shoot in controlled situations under direct supervision, and instilling respect for the power of the weapon, the value of life, and the importance of accepting the consequences of their actions is far more likely to prevent them from becoming the next set of CDC statistics.

 As for crime, the answer is two-fold.
 Exercising the right to keep and bear arms is the best deterrent against criminals today.
 As the saying goes, an armed society is a polite society.
 To reduce the number of criminals tomorrow, see the previous mention of consequences.
-Teaching children about accountability includes letting them know that if they get shot while violating the rights of another, they’ll have no one to blame but themselves.We value your comments!
-Please weigh in on our comment section below.
+Teaching children about accountability includes letting them know that if they get shot while violating the rights of another, they’ll have no one to blame but themselves.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com